CliveC99/p1-castlerea/README.md

      - I added a `<span class="sr-only">` this solved the issue.
      - I linked some of my images to the CSS file which means I did not have an alt for the image.
      - To fix this I first added `title="description"` but changed this to `role="img" aria-label="description"`
+     - I was getting an error for my footer in the HTML Validator.
+     - I changed the `role="img" aria-label="description"` into a `div` and this removed the error.